-About this policy
+About this notice

 Our personal information handling practices

-- the performance of our legislative and administrative functions
+- performing our legislative and administrative functions

-We collect this personal information in a variety of ways, including paper-based forms, online (through our websites, as well as email), over the telephone and by fax.
+We only collect personal information where that information is reasonably necessary for, or directly related to, one or more of our functions or activities.
+We collect this personal information in a variety of ways, including face-to-face, paper-based forms, online (through our websites, as well as email) and over the telephone.

 Kinds of personal information that we hold